dalesgit/zettelkasten/tech/I use this simple workflow to turn my random web reading into a library I can actually use.md

   - reading
   - organization
 ---
-Like most knowledge workers, I spend hours reading articles, blog posts, and research online.
+teLike most knowledge workers, I spend hours reading articles, blog posts, and research online.
 For years, this felt like pouring water through a sieve.
 I'd read something fascinating, bookmark it, then never find it again when I needed it.
 My browser bookmarks basically became a digital graveyard.

 Everything changed when I set up Obsidian's Web Clipper properly.
 Instead of saving links that might break, I capture full text and context in a format I control.
 The key principle is "clip once, reuse often”.
 Every article becomes part of a growing library where I can surface old insights for new projects and build connections across different domains.